Ariza Makukula: Sevilla

 Makukula was then bought in June 2004 by another side in the same league, Sevilla FC, for an estimated €3.5 million of which 10% went to Salamanca.
-His new team beat their city rivals Real Betis to his signature.
+They beat their city rivals Real Betis to his signature.

 Due to his ongoing injury, Makukula did not debut for the Nervión club until 8 January 2005, when he came on as a 56th-minute substitute for Carlitos in a goalless home draw with Getafe CF, in which he was booked.
-His first goal on 2 February was consolation in a 3–1 loss (4–3 aggregate) away to CA Osasuna in the Copa del Rey quarter-finals, followed four days later with his only league goal in a 3–0 win at Levante UD.
-On 24 February, he came on in the 79th minute at home to Panathinaikos F.C. as Sevilla trailed 1–0 from the first leg in the UEFA Cup last 32, and four minutes later scored in an eventual 2–0 win.
+His first goal on 2 February was consolation in a 3–1 loss (4–3 aggregate) away to CA Osasuna in the quarter-finals of the Copa del Rey, followed four days later with his only league goal in a 3–0 away win over Levante UD.
+On 24 February, he came on in the 79th minute at home to Panathinaikos F.C. as Sevilla trailed 1–0 from the first leg in the UEFA Cup's last 32, and four minutes later scored in an eventual 2–0 victory.

 In 2005–06, with Juande Ramos having replaced Joaquín Caparrós as manager, Makukula's injuries continued and he had to deal with the signings of fellow forwards Luís Fabiano, Javier Saviola and Frédéric Kanouté.
-He played one game all season, namely 13 minutes and a yellow card in extra time in the UEFA Cup semi-final second leg against FC Schalke 04 on 27 April 2006, after Antonio Puerta had scored the only goal for the eventual champions.
+He played one game all season, 13 minutes and a yellow card in extra time in the UEFA Cup semi-final second leg against FC Schalke 04 on 27 April 2006, after Antonio Puerta had scored the only goal for the eventual champions.

-In August 2006, Makukula was loaned Gimnàstic de Tarragona, newly promoted to Spain's top flight.
-He scored his only goal of 14 games on his sixth appearance on 15 October, coming off the bench in a 3–2 home loss to Athletic Bilbao; on 27 May 2007, as his team lost 2–0 to Atlético Madrid to descend to the second division, he was sent off at the Nou Estadi de Tarragona.
+In August 2006, Makukula was loaned Gimnàstic de Tarragona, newly promoted to Spain's main division.
+He scored his only goal of 14 matches on his sixth appearance on 15 October, coming off the bench in a 3–2 home defeat to Athletic Bilbao.
+On 27 May 2007, as his team lost 2–0 to Atlético Madrid to be relegated, he was sent off at the Nou Estadi de Tarragona.